awsdocs/amazon-athena-user-guide/doc_source/querying.md

 #### Previously Created Default Locations<a name="query-results-specify-location-previous-defaults"></a>

 Previously, if you ran a query without specifying a value for **Query result location**, and the query result location setting was not overridden by a workgroup, Athena created a default location for you\.
-The default location was `aws-athena-query-results-MyAcctID-MyRegion`, where *MyAcctID* was the AWS account ID of the IAM principal that ran the query, and *MyRegion* was the region where the query ran \(for example, `us-west-1`\.\)
+The default location was `aws-athena-query-results-MyAcctID-MyRegion`, where *MyAcctID* was the Amazon Web Services account ID of the IAM principal that ran the query, and *MyRegion* was the region where the query ran \(for example, `us-west-1`\.\)

 Now, before you can run an Athena query in a region in which your account hasn't used Athena previously, you must specify a query result location, or use a workgroup that overrides the query result location setting\.
 While Athena no longer creates a default query results location for you, previously created default `aws-athena-query-results-MyAcctID-MyRegion` locations remain valid and you can continue to use them\.